redis/docs/content/operate/rs/release-notes/rs-7-8-releases/rs-7-8-2-tba.md

 - RS119958: Removed the log file limit that caused the debuginfo script to fail with the error "/bin/tar: Argument list too long" in Auto Tiering clusters and improved RocksDB log file rotation.

+- RS137396: Providing an email address is no longer mandatory when creating new ACL users in the Cluster Manager UI.

+- RS134238: Improved database sorting performance in the Cluster Manager UI.

 ## Version changes

 - Added validation to verify the LDAP server URI contains a host and port when updating LDAP configuration.